Self-Interacting Dark Matter Subhalos in the Milky Way's Tides: Abstract

 \section{Abstract}

 We study evolution of self-interacting dark matter (SIDM) subhalos in the Milky Way (MW) tidal field.
 The interaction between the subhalos and the MW's tides lead to more diverse dark matter distributions in the inner region, compared to their cold dark matter counterparts.
-We test this scenario with two MW satellite galaxies, Draco and Fornax, opposite extremes in the inner dark matter content, and find they can be accommodated within the SIDM model proposed to explain the diverse rotation curves of spiral galaxies in the field.
+We test this scenario with two MW satellite galaxies, Draco and Fornax, opposite extremes in the inner dark matter content, and find that they can be accommodated within the SIDM model proposed to explain the diverse rotation curves of spiral galaxies in the field.

 {\textbf{Introduction.}} Dark matter makes up $85\%$ of the mass in the universe, but its nature remains largely unknown.
 Over the past decades, most studies have focused on the cold dark matter (CDM) model, where the dark matter is composed of collisionless massive particles.
 CDM has a tremendous success in explaining the large-scale structure of the universe~\cite{Ade:2015xua} and overall features of galaxy formation and evolution~\cite{TG2011, Vogelsberger:2014kha, Vogelsberger2014}.
 However, it has also long-standing issues in accommodating observations on galactic scales~\cite{Tulin:2017ara,Bullock:2017xww}.
-For example, rotation curves of field spiral galaxies exhibit a great diversity, i.e., there is a large spread in the inner circular velocity for these systems at a fixed mass~\cite{Oman:2015xda}.
-On the other hand, they also show a uniform feature: the total radial acceleration is correlated with the baryonic contribution~\cite{McGaugh:2016leg}.
-Recently, it has been shown that both the diversity and uniformity can be reconciled in the self-interacting dark matter (SIDM) model with a fixed cross section~\cite{Ren:2018jpt}.
-In SIDM, dark matter collisions thermalize the inner halo over the cosmological timescale~\cite{Spergel:1999mh,Dave:2000ar,Rocha:2012jg,Peter:2012jh,Vogelsberger:2012ku,vogelsberger2019}, together with the baryonic matter and correlate their distributions in a coherent way~\cite{Kaplinghat:2013xca,Vogelsberger:2014pda,Elbert:2016dbb,Robertson:2017mgj,Sameie:2018chj,Robertson:2018anx, fitts2018}, in accord with observations of spiral galaxies in the field~\cite{Kaplinghat:2015aga,Kamada:2016euw, Creasey:2016jaq}.
+Recently, it has been shown that the self-interacting dark matter (SIDM) model~\cite{Spergel:1999mh,Kaplinghat:2015aga} can explain diverse rotation curves of field spiral galaxies~\cite{Kamada:2016euw, Creasey:2016jaq,Ren:2018jpt}, a serious challenge for CDM~\cite{Oman:2015xda,Kaplinghat:2019dhn}.
+In SIDM, dark matter collisions thermalize the inner halo over the cosmological timescale~\cite{Dave:2000ar,Rocha:2012jg,Peter:2012jh,Vogelsberger:2012ku,vogelsberger2019} and correlate dark matter and baryon distributions~\cite{Kaplinghat:2013xca,Vogelsberger:2014pda,Elbert:2016dbb,Robertson:2017mgj,Sameie:2018chj,Robertson:2018anx, fitts2018}, in accord with observations of spiral galaxies in the field.